Kelley-Denny/DataMining3162/README.md

 1. Project 1 - Data prepocessing and Exploration
    Description: Prepocessed raw data by handling missing and duplicate values, encoding categorical data, and normalizing/standardizing data.
 Performed exploratory data analysis (EDA) to uncover trends and patterns.
    See Data Mining Project 1.ipynb
+2. Project 2 - Classification Machine Learning
+   Description: Preprocessed raw data by handling missing and duplicate values, scaling data, and applying SMOTE to class imbalance.
+Applied Decision Tree and Random Forest classifier models and evaluated the performance with Accuracy, F1 score, and confusion matrices.
+   See Data Mining Project 2.ipynb